mariosar/react_spa_react_router/README.md

 #### http-server
 > `http-server` is a simple, zero-configuration command-line http server.
 It is powerful enough for production usage, but it's simple and hackable enough to be used for testing, local development, and learning. [read more](https://www.npmjs.com/package/http-server)

 Optionally, we can run `webpack` to build our application and simply run `http-server ./dist`.
-We may want to run our production build and test it out on our location machine before deployment. http-server is a ready to use tool for that.
+We may want to run our production build and test it out on our local machine before deployment. http-server is a ready to use tool for that.

 ### Next Steps
 Webpack needs to be told what to do, so we'll create a webpack.config.js file.
 It does nothing more than export a JS object with some configuration for webpack.